hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 ### Setting up AWS Provider

-Providers comes with its own configuration settings like region, project ID, or authentication details that must be set up before Terraform can manage resources on that cloud service/platform.
+Providers comes with its own configuration settings like region, or authentication details that must be set up before Terraform can manage resources on that cloud service/platform.

 To configure a provider, add a provider block in your Terraform configuration file.